SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 $$
 where $$\mathcal{R}$$ and $$\Upsilon$$ are, respectively, the average centroid position and the covariance matrix of the gaussian, while $$\alpha,\beta=1\cdots 3N$$ runs on both the atomic and the cartesian coordinates.

-In the specific case, the $\rho_{\mathcal R, \Upsilon}(\vec R)$ density matrix can be represented by a positive definite dynamical matrix.
+In the specific case, the $$\rho_{\mathcal R, \Upsilon}(\vec R)$$ density matrix can be represented by a positive definite dynamical matrix.
-The equilibrium density matrix of any harmonic Hamiltonian is a gaussian.
-Our density matrix is related one to one to an auxiliary harmonic hamiltonian $\mathcal H_{\mathcal R, \Upsilon}$.
+The equilibrium density matrix of any harmonic Hamiltonian is a Gaussian.
+Our density matrix is related one to one to an auxiliary harmonic hamiltonian $$\mathcal H_{\mathcal R, \Upsilon}$$.
 $$
 \rho_{\mathcal R, \Upsilon} \longleftrightarrow \mathcal H_{\mathcal R, \Upsilon}
 $$

 ## Preparation of the data

-First, we need to obtain a good starting point for our density matrix $\rho$.
+First, we need to obtain a good starting point for our density matrix $$\rho$$.
 We can use the harmonic dynamical matrix we computed on the previous step (harmnic_dyn).

-There is a problem: a harmonic hamiltonian must be positive definite to generate a density matrix, and the PbTe harmonic hamiltonian is not.
+There is a problem: a harmonic hamiltonian must be positive definite to generate a density matrix, and the PbTe harmonic Hamiltonian is not.
-The CellConstructor can force a dynamical matrix to be positive definite.
+The *CellConstructor* can force a dynamical matrix to be positive definite.

 ```python
 # Load the dynamical matrix